 The Bibliographical Society of the University of Virginia sponsors a biennial Book Collecting Contest for all UVa students.
-The next contest, the 50th, will be held this spring.
-The deadline for submitting a list of your collection and an essay about it is February 11, 2014.
-Judges are looking for a collection of books focused around a particular subject, not a list of all the books you own.
+The 53rd contest will be held in 2020.
+Judges are looking for a coherent assembly of books and other printed material on any subject, not a list of all the books you own.

 The first place winner is eligible for the National Collegiate Book Collecting Competiton, which awards a top prize of $2,500.

 - The contest is open to all UVa undergraduate, graduate, and professional students.